 \section{Embedding Visual Knowledge into MLLMs}

 Here, we make initial attempts to explicitly integrate visual knowledge into MLLMs.
-Our core idea is to encourage MLLMs to rely more evidence rich in visual knowledge during the autoregressive generation, so that we can effectively offload the burden from the language prior and reduce hallucinations (theoretical analysis in Appendix).
+Our core idea is to encourage MLLMs to rely more evidence rich in visual knowledge during the autoregressive generation, so that we can effectively offload the burden from the language prior and reduce hallucinations (Theoretical analysis in Appendix A).
 To operationalize this principle, we design an explicit reasoning pathway that anchors responses directly in perceived visual evidence, which is implemented via two key components: (1) a structured \textit{See--Think--Answer} output format that enforces perceiving visual knowledge before reasoning, and (2) a visual knowledge reward based on the GRPO paradigm.
 Together, these form the baseline {\MODEL}.

-\paragraph{\textit{See-Think-Answer} Output Format.} Inspired by \cite{xiao2025advancing, xia2025visionary}, we apply a constraint on \MODEL\ to explicitly generate a self-contained visual description prior to performing reasoning.
+\paragraph{\textbf{\textit{See-Think-Answer} Output.}} Inspired by \cite{xiao2025advancing, xia2025visionary}, we constrain the \MODEL\ to explicitly generate a self-contained visual description prior to reasoning.
 This description is designed to encapsulate the rich visual knowledge essential for the task, thereby laying a solid foundation for subsequent reasoning.
 To enforce strict adherence to the structured \textit{See--Think--Answer} output, format reward $r_f$ is computed via regular expression matching over the model's output.
 For multiple-choice QA, we define an accuracy reward $r_a$ that equals $1$ if the model's prediction matches the ground-truth answer, and $0$ otherwise.

-\paragraph{Visual Knowledge Reward.} We employ an external frozen MLLM as the verifier model to assess whether the correct answer can be directly inferred from the generated visual description.
+\paragraph{\textbf{Visual Knowledge Reward.}} We employ an external frozen MLLM as the verifier model to assess whether the correct answer can be directly inferred from the generated visual description.
 To encourage the model to produce self-contained content rich in visual knowledge, we incorporate a binary visual knowledge reward $r_v \in \{0, 1\}$ into the policy update process, where $r_v = 1$ indicates that the visual content is sufficient for deriving the answer without further reasoning and $r_v = 0$ otherwise.
 This reward incentivizes the model to focus more on enriching its visual knowledge, the richer the visual knowledge, the less reasoning effort is required from the LLM.
 The final reward is formulated as:

-where $\lambda$ is a hyperparameter controlling the relative weight of the visual knowledge reward.
+where $\lambda$ is a hyperparameter that controls the visual knowledge reward weight.